 Are things going to last forever?
-In a world full of nuclear warheads and a Covid pandemic, it can be a fearful thing to think about how everything will end someday… “Lift up your eyes to the heavens, and look on the earth beneath.
+In a world full of nuclear warheads, a Covid pandemic, and wars going on in the Ukraine, Gaza, and about 27 OTHER places in the world, it can be a fearful thing to think about how everything will end someday… Yet, in the midst of a sobering prediction, the Bible says this: “Lift up your eyes to the heavens and look on the earth beneath.
 For the heavens will vanish away like smoke, the earth will grow old like a garment, and those who dwell in it will die in like manner; but My salvation will be forever, and My righteousness will not be abolished.”
 (Isaiah 51:6, NKJV)

 There are a couple of ways to view this verse.
 It certainly refers to the brevity of life, and reminds us that this current version of earth (and the temporal lifespan of all who live upon it) will not last very long in the infinitely grand scheme of things.
 As James 4:14 says, “Whereas ye know not what shall be on the morrow.
 For what is your life?
 It is even a vapor that appears for a little time, and then vanishes away.”